Polyconseil/vue-gettext/README.md

 Vue.use(GetTextPlugin, {translations: translations})
 ```

+A `languageVm` instance will be injected into every component as `this.$language` and exposes the following properties:

+- `$language.available`: an object that represents the list of the available languages (see the `availableLanguages` config option)
+- `$language.current`: the current language (see the `defaultLanguage` config option)

 ## Configuration

 There are a number of options you can use to configure the `vue-gettext` plugin: